llStringll/FB-Blender/README.md

 - Both models were connected with Poly encoder at higher end to pick most semantically similar sequence, and this picked sequence is concatenated with convo history and fed to seq2seq model and this setup is fine tuned end to end on Blended Skill Task, with Poly Encoder frozen.
 - During end to end training, the sequence to be concatenated(i.e., picked by poly-encoder), is replace alpha percent of the times with the actual gold label, because as mentioned in the paper, and is quite obvious, that if the picked sequence was simple concatenated 100% of the times, the seq2seq model will just ignore it, as it was pretrained on reddit and convAI2 for similar task, it will not leverage information from that part of the input sequence, but if it is replace by the actual gold label, it recognizes that part of the sequence being exactly similar to the required label, hence it is forced to pick information from that part.

+Predictive response length classifier for seq2seq part to put a hard constraint on generation of <eos> token, hasn't been added yet!

 *Training and eval scripts are yet to be added*